zenml-io/zenml/docs/book/getting-started/zenml-pro/system-architectures.md

   ML metadata such as tracking and versioning information about pipelines and models.

+## Deployment Scenarios

-The above four interact with other MLOps stack components, secrets, and data in varying scenarios described below.
+The above four interact with other MLOps stack components, secrets, and data in the two scenarios described below.

-## Scenario 1: Full SaaS
+### Scenario 1: Full SaaS

 ![Scenario 1: Full SaaS deployment](../../.gitbook/assets/cloud_architecture_scenario_1.png)